10 Common Lateral Movement Techniques and How to Stop Them

 Remote Desktop Protocol (RDP) and Windows Remote Management (WinRM)

 Two examples of remote services exploitation, RDP and WinRM attacks use stolen credentials to remotely access systems and perform actions as the logged-on user.
-Without strong controls like MFA, this movement can remain undetected for long periods.
+Zero Networks’ 2026 Lateral Movement Exposure Report found that 87% of monitored servers accept internal RDP or SSH traffic; without strong controls like MFA, this movement can remain undetected for long periods.

 Server Message Block (SMB)

 Another technique involving remote services, this method allows attackers to interact with a remote network share by logging in with stolen credentials.
-Since the SMB protocol is primarily used to access files, printers, and serial ports, it’s an easy way for attackers to move laterally through a network.
+Over 75% of servers are reachable over SMB and WinRM, and since the SMB protocol is primarily used to access files, printers, and serial ports, it’s an easy way for attackers to move laterally through a network.
+In fact, more than 70% of enterprise threat activity flows through just four privileged management protocols: SMB, WinRM, RDP, and RPC.

 SSH Hijacking